-The pads of the cactus Opuntia are known as nopales and are used in Mexico as a dietary supplement to promote weight loss and as a medicine to treat inflammation and pain.
+The pads of the cactus Opuntia are known as nopales and are used in Mexico as dietary supplement to promote weight loss and as medicine to treat inflammation and pain.
 Purified components of the Opuntia cactus were used for the development of a cosmetic ingredient that provides long-lasting hydration to skin even in rinse-off applications.
-This ingredient also has remarkable soothing properties which could be shown in a fascinating cell culture system with nerve cells.
-The Opuntia cactus ingredient was found to inhibit the depolarisation of sensory nerve cells when under stress.
-The active's protection against UV was shown in vivo.
-The synergistic activities can be applied in sun care products and skin care products to soothe sensitive and dry skin.
-Opuntia is sold commercially as AquaCacteen nc by our company.
+This ingredient has also remarkable soothing properties which could be shown in a fascinating cell culture system with nerve cells.
+The Opuntia cactus ingredient was found to inhibit the depolarisation of sensory nerve cells upon stress.
+The ingredient can be used in sun care products and skin care products to soothe sensitive and dry skin.